Penn State will open play Friday at noon in search of its first tourney title since 1996

 Penn State women's basketball

-Coquese Washington, who helped lead Notre Dame to the 2001 NCAA Championship, was introduced as the fifth head coach of the Penn State women's basketball program on April 23, 2007.
+Coquese Washington was introduced as the fifth head coach of the Penn State women's basketball program on April 23, 2007.
 Washington is the first female African-American head coach in Penn State history.

 Washington returned the Lady Lions to Big Ten prominence in her fifth season as she guided Penn State to the Big Ten regular-season title with a 13-3 record in conference play.
 Additionally, the Lady Lions advanced to the NCAA Tournament Sweet Sixteen with wins over UTEP and LSU en route to a 26-7 overall record.
 The Lady Lions posted back-to-back 20-win seasons for the first time since 2002-03 and 2003-04.
 It was also the first Big Ten crown and Sweet Sixteen berth for the Lady Lions since 2003-04.
 The Lady Lions were ranked throughout the season and finished ninth in the ESPN/USA Today Coaches' Poll and 11th in the Associated Press Top 25.